Alexander Grothendieck: Manuscripts written in the 1980s

 In the extensive autobiographical work, Récoltes et Semailles ('Harvests and Sowings', 1986), Grothendieck describes his approach to mathematics and his experiences in the mathematical community, a community that initially accepted him in an open and welcoming manner, but which he progressively perceived to be governed by competition and status.
 He complains about what he saw as the "burial" of his work and betrayal by his former students and colleagues after he had left the community.
 Récoltes et Semailles was finally published in 2022 by Gallimard and, thanks to French science historian Alain Herreman, is also available on the Internet.
-An English translation by Leila Schneps will be published by MIT Press in 2025.
+An English translation by Leila Schneps was scheduled to be published by MIT Press in 2025, but as of May 2026 it is not yet available.
 A partial English translation can be found on the Internet.
 A Japanese translation of the whole book in four volumes was completed by Tsuji Yuichi (1938–2002), a friend of Grothendieck from the Survivre period.
 The first three volumes (corresponding to Parts 0 to III of the book) were published between 1989 and 1993, while the fourth volume (Part IV) was completed and, although unpublished, copies of it as a typed manuscript are circulated.
 Grothendieck helped with the translation and wrote a preface for it, in which he called Tsuji his "first true collaborator".
 Parts of Récoltes et Semailles have been translated into Spanish, as well as into a Russian translation that was published in Moscow.

 In 1988, Grothendieck declined the Crafoord Prize with an open letter to the media.
 He wrote that he and other established mathematicians had no need for additional financial support and criticized what he saw as the declining ethics of the scientific community that was characterized by outright scientific theft that he believed had become commonplace and tolerated.
 The letter also expressed his belief that totally unforeseen events before the end of the century would lead to an unprecedented collapse of civilization.
 Grothendieck added however that his views were "in no way meant as a criticism of the Royal Academy's aims in the administration of its funds" and he added, "I regret the inconvenience that my refusal to accept the Crafoord prize may have caused you and the Royal Academy."